 Information about his corporate training and executive education programs can be found here: Executive education.

-The past thirty years have been marked by increasing attention to international trade, the global marketplace, and business in emerging markets.
 This advanced international strategy course is offered in cooperation with the South Carolina Small Business Development Centers (SC SBDC).
 It places you in the role of a management consultant or advisor to a company which has expressed strong interest in expanding its global business footprint.
-You will work alongside SC SBDC business consultants to engage the client, analyze the industry landscape, conduct a market analysis, and develop an implementation plan with concrete go-forward recommendations.
-In this process, you will also work with a leading global trade management software by Integration Point, and have the opportunity to earn an Integration Point global trade analyst business certification.
+You will work alongside SC SBDC business consultants to engage the client, understand the client’s business needs, conduct a market analysis, and develop concrete go-forward recommendations.
+You will also work with a leading global trade management software by Integration Point, and have the opportunity to earn an Integration Point global trade analyst business certification.

 Beyond Outsourcing: Doing Business in India